Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/intelliprompt/completion-list.md

 	RegexOptions.IgnoreCase | RegexOptions.Singleline);
 ```

-> [!NOTE]
+> [!IMPORTANT]
 > The `GetRegex` method includes an argument to indicate if the pattern should capture groups.
 When `true`, the actual matched text portion(s) in the regular expression pattern should always be surrounded by parenthesis.
 In the example above, `{0}` is surrounded by parenthesis.
 This allows the matched text highlights to work automatically based on your regular expression pattern.
 When the argument is `false`, the parenthesis should not be included since capturing groups can impact matching performance.

 ### Adding the Custom Item Matcher to the Session

 All the item matchers for a session are listed in the [ICompletionSession](xref:@ActiproUIRoot.Controls.SyntaxEditor.IntelliPrompt.ICompletionSession).[ItemMatchers](xref:@ActiproUIRoot.Controls.SyntaxEditor.IntelliPrompt.ICompletionSession.ItemMatchers) collection.
-By default, this collection contains all the built-in matchers although some (like Acroynm) may not be active if its match option is not specified (see above).
+By default, this collection contains all the built-in matchers although some (like Acronym) may not be active if its match option is not specified (see above).

 To enable a custom item matcher to be used in a session, it must be added to the [ItemMatchers](xref:@ActiproUIRoot.Controls.SyntaxEditor.IntelliPrompt.ICompletionSession.ItemMatchers) collection too.
 Item matchers are executed in order until one succeeds.
 The default "starts-with" item matcher should nearly always be used first so it's best to insert your custom item matcher at index `1`.